 To grate zucchini for a recipe, you’ll want to:

-Typically, you’ll want to squeeze out the liquid with your hands until the grated zucchini is as dry as possible.
+- Typically, you’ll want to squeeze out the liquid with your hands—or place it into a mesh produce bag and squeeze to prevent your hands from becoming a mess—until the grated zucchini is as dry as possible.
 (Sometimes, you may want to dry it farther by rolling it up in a clean towel.)

 TIP: You can freeze grated zucchini for future use.
 Once you squeeze it dry, place it in 1 cup portions (or in the amount you plan to use in the future—1 cup is fairly standard for baking) into a small freezer bag.
 Press flat, remove as much air as possible, and freeze for up to one year.

 Below are some of our go-to sweet recipes to make with zucchini.
 You’ll find cookies, muffins, pancakes, and more to try with your kids.